apunisal/Python-Automation/README.md

 # Python-Automation
-Contain Scripts for Automating certain task
+It includes various python scripts for automating certain tasks.